Massachusetts Month-to-Month Lease Agreement

 Required Notice To Raise the Rent on a Massachusetts Month-to-Month Lease

-Massachusetts requires that notice for a rental increase be delivered in writing, on the same schedule of advance notice as for other major lease changes like termination.
+Massachusetts requires the same notice for a rent increase as for other major lease changes like termination.
 In Massachusetts this means at least 30 days of advance notice.

 Eviction in Massachusetts Month-to-Month Rentals

-Massachusetts tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Massachusetts tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Massachusetts typically take one to three months.

 For more information on the eviction process in Massachusetts, click here.